evaloaeza/evaloaeza.github.io/_pages/about.md

 Previously, I worked as an economist at the Federal Economic Competition Commission [(COFECE)](https://www.cofece.mx/?lang=en), and the Mexican Social Security Institute [(IMSS)](http://www.imss.gob.mx/), both in Mexico City.

-My research lies in the intersection between empirical industrial organization, health economics, and development.
+My research lies in the intersection between empirical industrial organization, agricultural economics, and health economics.

 Here you can find my <a href="/files/EvaLoaeza_CV_2022.pdf">CV</a>.